general sensitive skin

 These are just a few proactive ways you can keep in mind to prevent melanoma.
 But, remember that age spots while not cancerous, do indicate UV skin damage, which is a major risk factor for developing melanoma8 .
 So, “if you notice any suspicious spots, resembling sun, liver, or age spots anywhere on your body, see your doctor and get it checked out,” says Dr. Rivers.
 “It’s always better to be safe than sorry.”

-Dr. Rivers has created a full range of products to help reduce the appearance of age spots and restore a a healthy glow to the skin.
-He is offering a 15-day sample kit available completely free to anyone in the US.
+Dr. Rivers has created a full range of products to help reduce the appearance of age spots and restore a healthy glow to the skin.
+He is offering a 15-day sample kit completely free, to anyone in Canada.

 - Mayo Clinic.
 Age spots (liver spots).
 Retrieved from: https://www.mayoclinic.org/diseases-conditions/age-spots/symptoms-causes/syc-20355859